-A CENTENNIAL SERVICE,
+A CENTENNIAL SERVICE.

-Commemorative of the one hundredth anniversary of the organization of the Methodist Episcopal Church, was held in August, 1884, at the Woodlawn camp-meeting, in Cecil county, Maryland.
-On the invitation of Rev. Jos.
-France, the minister in charge of the meeting, the writer composed, on the camp-ground, and read as a part of the programme the following commemorative poem:
+Commemorative of the one hundredth anniversary of the organization of the Methodist Episcopal Church, was held in August, 1884, at the Woodlawn camp-meeting in Cecil county, Md., at which the author delivered the following commemorative poem:

 1784.
-EPISCOPAL METHODIST CENTENARY, 1884.
+EPISCOPAL METHODIST CENTENARY.
+1884.

-In Southern Wales, in Sev'nteen forty-seven, An infant voice floats on the breath of even, Which Destiny Divine ordains shall tell the story, Of free Salvation and Messiah's glory To eager multitudes in many lands; Till ocean, breaking on her nether strands, Shall sound the requiem 'long time's vast billow, Of him who sleeps upon her coral pillow.
+In Southern Wales, in Sev'nteen forty-seven,

+An infant voice floats on the breath of even,

+Which Destiny Divine ordains shall tell the story

+Of free salvation and Messiah's glory

+To eager multitudes in many lands;

+Till ocean, breaking on her nether strands,

+Shall sound the requiem, 'long time's vast billow,

+Of him who sleeps upon her coral pillow.